paulhamsh/MIDI-Spark-Control/README.md

 Prepare the Raspberry Pi - load the SD card with Pi Os, boot, set up a password, wifi etc

+The code is dependent on pygame but that is installed by default on a Raspberry Pi.

+(Note - this code also works with Windows)

 (If you want to set it up to run SSH and not start into the GUI:

 ```